Italian Flat Tax for new residents

 In general, the proper calculation is not a simple exercise:

-Foreign sources of income can be remitted into Italy with no additional taxation (or burden withholding taxation).
+Foreign sources of income can be remitted to Italy without additional taxation (or withholding tax).

 Other advantages and exemptions

-According to Italian tax rules, resident taxpayers must fulfil a tax reporting procedure concerning any financial asset, real estate property, car, plane, helicopter, ship, yacht, fine-art items, high-value jewellery, etc. (financial and non-financial assets) directly held abroad, even through a third party, or under trust mandate etc. This means small taxation (resumed above) and a significant leakage of confidentiality about those assets.
+According to Italian tax rules, resident taxpayers must fulfil a tax reporting procedure concerning any financial asset, real estate property, car, plane, helicopter, ship, yacht, fine-art items, high-value jewellery, etc. (financial and non-financial assets) directly held abroad, even through a third party, or under trust mandate, etc. This means low taxation (as noted above) and significant leakage of confidential information about those assets.

-The option for the new substitutive flat tax grants a total exemption for this kind of assets reporting procedure, with guaranteed complete confidentiality.
-Italian tax authorities obviously have the power to investigate the taxpayer's position from a worldwide point of view.
+The option for the new substitutive flat tax grants a total exemption for this kind of asset reporting procedure, with guaranteed complete confidentiality.
+Italian tax authorities obviously have the power to investigate the taxpayer's position from a worldwide perspective.

-This complex and non-confidential reporting procedure remains for the assets in countries that are not “cherry-picked” (excluded).
+This complex, non-confidential reporting procedure applies to assets in countries that are not “cherry-picked” (excluded).

 The flat tax for family members